rc2dev/get-memos/README.md

 1. Clone the repository.

+2. Make sure you have Python's `requests` module installed.

-2. Create a token on your Memos instance.
+3. Create a token on your Memos instance.

-3. Create your configuration from the example:
+4. Create your configuration from the example:
    `cp config_example.py config.py && $EDITOR config.py`.

 ## Usage